2016 ERPA-SEE registration fees are $341 per examination part.

 - ERPA examination parts can be taken in any order; successful completion of one part is required to register and take the other part; and both ERPA examination parts can be taken in one testing window.

 - An ERPA exam candidate can register, pay and re-take either failed exam part in a future scheduled testing window offered (but an exam part can only be taken once per window).

 - Advance notice is required if a candidate is unable to sit for a registered examination.
 The examination may be postponed to the next future testing window offered upon request.

 - If a candidate fails to appear for a scheduled ERPA examination appointment, the entire examination fee will be forfeited and postponement will not be allowed.

 An ERPA examination registration cannot be cancelled and registration fees are nonrefundable.
 If a candidate is unable to sit for a registered examination, the examination may be postponed to the next or future testing window (see examination postponement policy).
 AIRE reserves the right to cancel a candidate’s examination.
 Prior notification will be sent via e-mail and followed later with a letter via mail.

 You can postpone your examination to a future testing window by the examination postponement deadline identified below by canceling your scheduled appointment with Prometric, completing the ERPA-SEE Postponement Form, and paying the postponement fee of $100.
 If you do not submit an ERPA-SEE Postponement Form to AIRE by the deadline, you will forfeit your examination fee.
-If you fail to cancel your examination appointment within 48 hours prior to your scheduled appointment, you will not be allowed to postpone AND you will forfeit your registration fee.
+If you fail to cancel your examination appointment with Prometric within 48 hours prior to your scheduled appointment, you will not be allowed to postpone AND you will forfeit your registration fee.

-Winter 2013 Examination Window: Postponement Deadline is February 1
+Winter 2016 Examination Window: Postponement Deadline is January 29, 2016

-Summer 2013 Examination Window: Postponement Deadline is August 15
+Summer 2016 Examination Window: Postponement Deadline is August 12, 2016

 Examination Appointment Rescheduling